 Tunnel tent, Geodesic dome tent,Tipi tent?
 When buying a tent, there are several things to consider.
 We explain which tents are right for hiking, trekking or nights spent while mountaineering.
 Continue reading

 Hardly any other piece of equipment deserves looking into extensively before buying it, as the tent.
 That's because there are so many important elements to consider; size, comfort, weight and price to name a few.
 However, it's well worth investing your time in selecting the right one - it could well mean the difference between comfort and disaster!

 Most important, is to factor in the advantages and disadvantages of tent structures and fabrics used.
 This will chiefly determine if the tent is suitable to where you want to pitch the tent (what type of area) and if it's in keeping with the season to which you wish to use it - e.g what time of year you'll be using the tent or spending time outdoors?
 What role does bulk and weight play?
 How spacious does it need to be?

-Step 1: How will your new tent be used? - for mountain touring, for an expedition, in tropical, humid regions, arid regions, (winter) trekking etc.
+Step 1: How will your new tent be used? - Mountain routes e.g an expedition, in tropical, humid regions, arid climate, (winter) trekking etc.